 Another $100 and you could buy a below the bed trailer hitch.
 In total, expect to spend around $500 for a low-cost underbed gooseneck trailer hitch.
 Of course, spending more is always preferable if you plan to tow heavy loads and you want the hitch to last.
 Read customer reviews to ensure you get one that’s going to hold up.

-Installation could take anywhere from thirty minutes to several hours.
-With labor rates ranging from $75 to $200 an hour, it will make a big difference what you spend per hour.
+Installation can take anywhere from thirty minutes to several hours.
+With labor rates ranging from $75 to $200 an hour, the hourly charge is going to make a big difference on the end cost.
 However, even if you choose a shop that offers a lower labor rate, you could end up paying more if they take longer to install the hitch.
 Inexperience could cost you more in the long run.

 DIY Gooseneck Hitch Installation

 Avoid any gooseneck hitch that doesn’t include an installation kit if you plan to do it yourself.
-These hitches are lower-priced but aren’t a good option if you are looking for a DIY model.
-Even though the price is lower, you will have to purchase additional parts and likely need professional support to get it installed.
+These hitches are lower-priced, but aren’t a good option if you are looking for a DIY model.
+Even though the price is lower, you will have to purchase additional parts, and you will likely need professional support to get it installed.
 In the end, you probably won’t save much money.

 If you purchase a gooseneck hitch that gets installed under the bed, the installation is much more difficult.
-These aren’t recommended to do at home because serious modifications need to be made.
+It isn’t recommended to install these at home, because serious modifications need to be made.
 Be safe, and hire a technician to install any gooseneck hitch below the bed.

 Gooseneck vs. 5th Wheel Hitch